Ranks & Roles

 “The Fire”

-Love takes strength of the mind and we build strength through mental and physical training.
-Killing the old weak version to be reborn BETTER.
+Love takes strengths.
+The mind is where we build strength through mental and physical training.
+Killing the old weak version of you, to be reborn BETTER.

 Solider